How Long Does It Take to Make an App?

 1. What is a standard mobile app development timeline?

-On average, it will take 2-4 months to develop a simple mobile app like a plain to-do list app, 4-7 months to develop a medium-complexity app like a fitness tracker, and 7-12+ months – a complex app like a social media platform or a mobile banking app.
+On average, it will take 2-4 months to develop a simple mobile app like a plain to-do list app, 4-7 months to develop a medium-complexity app like a fitness tracker, and 7-12+ months to develop a complex app like a social media platform or a mobile banking app.

 2. How long does it take to develop an Android app?